JimmyIsmael/SpringBootTools/SpringJPA-FileDownloading - CSV/README.md

-# How to create a XLSX and download it from Spring Controller.
+# How to create a CSV and download it from Spring Controller.

 This project will give an example of how to create a XLSX file and download it from your spring controller.